centria/design-and-documentation/docs/part3.md

 Now you might be wondering, *"what does a web page have to do with documentation or design?"* and that is a good question.
 The answer, in short, is *"nothing and everything"*.
 Most of our documentation is nowadays online, and we want our documentation to look decent, and not just a wall of text.
 Take this course page, for example.
 This was written in another markup language, and it has then been translated into HTML.

-We do not have to go deeper into HTML this time.
+We do not have to go deeper into HTML this time as we will look into in in the fall.
 A quick summary for HTML is still in order: You could say, that all webpages use HTML for their user presentation.
 Most likely, most of the page is written in some other language, but the view you are looking at, is done in HTML.

 ## XML and YAML